sedwardstx/rbnvdemo/RBNV_Meetings/Robot_Builders_Night_Virtual_for_May_27th_2025-Summary.md

 - Doug Paradis discussed ongoing challenges with the DPRG website, outlining issues with WordPress and strategies for resolution, including contemplating changes to the database management and plugins.

 ### Future Events and Collaborations
-- An announcement about a visit to Robot Lab headquarters for the next meeting, and coordination with external marks like South Lake tour.
+- An announcement about a visit to RobotLab headquarters for the next meeting, and coordination for a RobotLAB HQ South Lake tour.
-- There was a mention of a prospective work day to prepare robots for an outreach event scheduled for Moonday in July.
+- There was a mention of a prospective work day to prepare Robie for an outreach event scheduled for Moonday in July.

-## Conclusions and Insights
-- The conversation reflects a collaborative effort in optimizing DPRG's organizational and competitive frameworks, encouraging fair play while enhancing technical engagement.
-- The technological pointers shared will aid members in tackling hardware challenges and improve robotics implementations.
-- Upcoming events and initiatives underscore DPRG's ongoing commitment to community involvement and educational outreach.

 ## Referenced Links
 - [RobotLab Dallas](https://www.robotlab.com/dallas) - Provided by Ponder SomeMore